mkouba/rivieradev2025/slides/build_mcp_servers.md

 - [~] The `stdio` transport ✅
 - [~] Both variants of the `http` transport ✅
-  - [~] "Resumability and Redelivery" for the Streamable HTTP is not supported yet ❌
+  - [~] "Resumability and Redelivery" for the Streamable HTTP not supported yet ❌
+  - [~] "Subsidiary SSE stream" for the Streamable HTTP not supported yet ❌

 ---

 ### Design

-- [~] Declarative API ➵ annotated business methods of CDI beans
+- [~] Declarative API ➵ annotate business methods of CDI beans
-- [~] Programmatic API ➵ `@Inject` manager CDI beans and use fluent API to register a feature
+- [~] Programmatic API ➵ `@Inject` manager CDI beans and use a fluent API to register a feature

 ---